List of Dandadan characters: Masamichi Bega

 Masamichi Bega (部賀正道, Bega Masamichi), also known as Bega the Demon (鬼の部賀, Oni no Bega), he is an extremely strict but kind police officer stationed at the Kamikoshi Police Box.
 He takes in Unji Zuma, a local delinquent boy, after discovering his background as an orphan.

-Raiya
+Raiya Kazama

-Raiya (雷矢) is a kind boy who belongs in Unji's gang and is his right-hand man.
+Raiya Kazama (風間 雷矢, Kazama Raiya) is a kind boy who belongs in Unji's gang and is his right-hand man.

 Daiki Hakono

 Daiki Hakono (箱野 大希, Hakono Daiki) received the game Danmanra for his birthday four years ago; after he was sucked into the cursed trunk, he began aging at an unnatural pace.
 By the time he was freed from the trunk, he looked like a middle-aged man, and when he seeks help from Momo several weeks after that, he looks like an old man with a long, white beard.